SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 It's not until the next ``await``, when the results of those asynchronous interactions with the server are needed that this function will suspend.

+..
+XXX expand this explanation a bit, then use it to transition into tasks

 .. _Concurrency_Tasks: